-2 Project name Can blood pressure medication protect some neurons from damage?
+4 Project name Can blood pressure medication protect some neurons from damage?
 (G-2303)

 Lead researcher Professor Caleb Webber

-Start and end date January 2024 to January 2027
+Start and end date April 2024 to April 2027

 Location Cardiff University

 Cost £269,122

 Some genes are associated with a higher risk of developing Parkinson's.
 Previous research has suggested that when a gene called AGTR1 is switched on in some brain cells called neurons, it makes those neurons more vulnerable to damage.
 The reason this gene turns on is thought to be caused by the system that is connected to blood pressure.
 And those who take blood pressure medication might have their risk of developing Parkinson's halved.

 Caleb and his team will use stem cells grown in a dish to create AGTR1 neurons and study them to see if they are more vulnerable than other neurons.
-They will also use blood pressure drugs on these AGTR1 neurons and investigate whether they are able to protect them from damage.
+They will also use blood pressure drugs on these AGTR1 neurons and investigate whether they can protect them from damage.